 The two most common ways to propagate plants are seed or vegetative cuttings (stem, root, leaf, or tissue culture).
 While seeds preserve genetic diversity and give rise to new varieties, vegetative propagation can clone and preserve existing varieties.
 Here are some pros and cons of seeds and cutting.

 Seeds have parents and result from cross-pollination between two different plants or a single self-fertile parent.
 Each seed is the result of sexual reproduction and is genetically distinct from its parents and each other.
 Seeds that resemble their parents are said to “come true to seed.”
 While some plants come true to seed, others, like apples, rarely resemble their parents.

 - Seeds are genetically distinct from each other and their parent plants.

-- Desirable traits can be selected for via careful plant breeding.
+- Desirable traits can be selected via careful plant breeding.

 - Seeds create and protect genetic diversity.
 Genetic diversity creates resiliency from climate, pests, and disease stresses.

-- The random recombination of genes can new yield new traits; desirable fruit, cold hardiness, etc.
+- The random recombination of genes can yield new traits; desirable fruit, cold hardiness, etc.

 - Seeds yield new cultivated varieties (cultivars).